Concert at "ISSUE Project Room" in Brooklyn New York on Nov. 18th

 Music by Logos Women (Francoise Vanhecke and Moniek Darge).

-At the ISSUE Project Room in NYC she will present some of these works.
+At the ISSUE Project Room in NYC Moniek will present some of her soundscape compositions.

 The 3 days Issue festival (Nov.
-17-18-19) features also work of Fluxus artist Alison Knowles, with whom Moniek collaborated already during the 80ies and the New Zealand soundscaper Annea Lockwood, about whom Moniek published an article for Gynaika.
+17-18-19) also features work by the Fluxus artist Alison Knowles, with whom Moniek already collaborated during the 80es and the New Zealand soundscaper Annea Lockwood, about whom Moniek published an article for Gynaika.

-The Logos Women concert of the 18th will also feature Francoise Vanhecke and guest, Kye editor and soundscaper Graham Lambkin.
+The Logos Women concert onthe 18th will also feature Francoise Vanhecke and guest, Kye editor and soundscaper Graham Lambkin.

 The most recent soundscape of Moniek (2011) brings sounds from Tamil Nadu in India and evokes the aural worlds of nature, rituals, commercial music and traffic.
 The composition, a commission by Issue Project Room, was made possible with the support of the Flemish government.